nanda260/nanda260/ReadMe.md

 -  I have passion in education and application development.

-- My hobbies are learning new things related to technology and application and website development
+- My hobbies are learning new things related to application technology and website development

   <img src="https://komarev.com/ghpvc/?username=nanda260&&style=flat-square" align="center" />